Package Delivery Statistics

 1. Continued Increase in Shipping Volume

-Even with consumers venturing out of their homes, shipping volume continues to increase.
+Even with consumers venturing out of their homes, shipping volume continues to increase for both large and small businesses.
 Experts are already predicting package delivery demand during the peak season to hit record levels…again.

 - UPS CEO Carol Tomé has already reported that demand will exceed capacity by about 5 million pieces per day; UPS is adding capacity in advance of peak season (including 2 million square feet of additional sortation space) to prevent delivery disruptions or capacity caps13.